Allentown Medical Negligence Attorney

-Medical malpractice occurs far too often in hospitals and other treating facilities.
-Medical professionals are often protected by their own legal teams and that is why it is so important for you to have an Allentown medical malpractice attorney at Drake, Hileman & Davis, PC on your side.
+Medical malpractice, often called medical negligence, occurs far too often in hospitals and other treating facilities.
+Medical professionals are often protected by their own legal teams and that is why it is so important for you to have an Allentown medical negligence attorney at Drake, Hileman & Davis, PC on your side.

 There are four things that must generally be demonstrated to show that medical malpractice occurred.
 The four legal elements that must be proven are:

 - A professional duty owed to the patient;

 Professional Duty.
 Not all medical professionals in Allentown or other cities throughout Pennsylvania owe a duty of care to everyone.
 There must be an existing relationship between you and a medical professional that would give rise to a duty of care being owed.
 For example, if you hire a surgeon to perform an operation, that surgeon owes you a duty of care to perform the operation with care, which meets that duty.